Map Salesforce data to Customer.io

 You need to convert timestamps again if you send data back to Salesforce

 When you send data to Customer.io, you’ll convert dates and times to Unix timestamps.
-But if you send data from Customer.io to a Salesforce destination you’ll need to convert those timestamps back to ISO 8601 formatted dates and times.
+But if you send data from Customer.io to Salesforce you’ll need to convert those timestamps back to ISO 8601 formatted dates and times.